Byadiso/ryaneza/README.md

 # PROJECT OVERVIEW

 **rentowacu**is a platform where people can create and/or search properties for sale or rent.
-It was built from scratch using javascritpt, node, HTML , CSS.
+It was built from using javascritpt, node, HTML , CSS.

 -   The user interface link : https://byadiso.github.io/rentowacu/
 -   Live app is hosted on heroku : https://rentowacu.herokuapp.com